NjorogeMaurice/Speech-Recognition-OpenAI-Whisper/README.md

 # Speech-Recognition-OpenAI-Whisper
-This project is a web-based application that utilizes OpenAI's Whisper for speech-to-text conversion.
-The application allows users to upload audio files or record audio directly from their browser, and then converts the speech in these audio files to text using the Whisper model.
+This is a web-based application that utilizes OpenAI's Whisper for speech-to-text conversion.
+The application allows users to upload audio files or record audio directly from their browser and then convert the speech in these audio files to text using the Whisper model.

 ![image](https://github.com/user-attachments/assets/30a84b3e-b186-4869-a60d-732802d4f7b2)

+This project is a sub-project of a larger initiative aimed at simplifying and enhancing the work of health officers.
+The overarching goal of the larger project is to develop innovative tools and technologies that streamline healthcare processes, improve data accuracy, and enhance patient care.

+### Role of This Sub-Project

+This specific sub-project focuses on leveraging speech recognition technology to assist health officers in transcribing audio recordings of patient interactions, meetings, and other relevant communications.
+By using OpenAI's Whisper, the application aims to:

+- **Reduce Manual Effort**: Minimize the time and effort required for manual transcription of audio recordings.

+- **Improve Efficiency**: Enable health officers to quickly convert spoken words into written text, allowing them to focus more on patient care and less on administrative tasks.

+- **Enhance Accessibility**: Provide a user-friendly interface for both uploading existing audio files and recording new audio directly from the browser.
+By integrating this speech recognition application into the larger project.

 ## Features